-1 Time limit for issue of notice Size of escaped income Person authorised to issue notice Where assessment has already been completed u/s 143(3) or 147 Upto 4 years from the end of the relevant assessment year Any amount Any Assessing Officer with the permission of Joint Commissioner.
-Beyond 4 years and upto 6 years from the end of relevant assessment year. ₹1,00,000 or more Assessing Officer after approval of the Principal Chief Commissioner or Chief Commissioner or Principal Commissioner or Commissioner.
-Where assessment has not been complet ed u/s 143(3) or 147 Upto 4 years from the end of relevant assessment year.
+Time limit for issue of notice Size of escaped income Person authorised to issue notice Where assessment has already been completed u/s 143(3) or 147 Upto 4 years from the end of the relevant assessment year Any amount Any Assessing Officer with the permission of Joint Commissioner.
+Beyond 4 years and upto 6 years from the end of relevant assessment year. end of relevant Commissioner or Chief Commissioner or Prin Where assessment has not been completed u/s 143(3) or 147 Upto 4 years from the end of relevant assessment year.
 Any amount Any Assessing Officer with the permission of Joint Commissioner.
-Beyond 4 years and upto 6 years from the end of relevant assessment year. ₹1,00,000 or more Assessing Officer after approval of the Principal Chief Commissioner or Chief Commissioner or Principal Commissioner or Commissioner.
+Beyond 4 years and upto 6 years from the end of relevant assessment year. ₹ 1,00,000 or more Assessing Officer after approval of the Principal Chief Commissioner or Chief Commissioner or Principal Commissioner or Commissioner.
 If the person on whom a notice u/s 148 is to be served, is a person treated as the agent of a non-resident u/s 163 Up to 6 years from the end of relevant assessment year.
-Escaped income is of any amount Assessing Officer Townsint.
-The charge time limit is for insurance of notice and not for somilar of notice.
-If the notice is insured within
+Escaped income is of any amount Assessing Officer Taxpoint: The above time limit is for issuance of notice and not for service of notice.

-Taxpoint: The above time limit is for issuance of notice and not for service of notice.
 If the notice is issued within the above time limit but served to the assessee after the above time limit, shall be a valid notice.